-Appraisal framework.
-Developing the capabilities of The Council has been well Corporate Training programme. members and senior management to recognised for developing the Service specific training requirements. achieve effective shared leadership leadership of staff at all levels in the and to enable the organisation to organisation.
-The Council currently Training update courses/briefings. holds IIP Silver A robust IIP Silver respond successfully to changing Staff/Member induction protocols. legal and policy demands as well as performance programme is in place Briefings for Members economic, political and to encourage open and honest environmental changes and risks by: communication with staff, enable effective performance management ensuring members and staff have discussions and identify future development needs.
-This is fully access to appropriate induction supported by the Appraisal tailored to their role and that ongoing Framework which is fully embedded training and development matching individual and organisational within the Council's processes.
-Training requirements flowing from requirements is available and the appraisal process feed into the encouraged corporate training needs assessment undertaken by the Organisational ensuring members and officers have the appropriate skills, knowledge, Development team.
-Members are resources and support to fulfil their provided induction training on roles and responsibilities and commencing their roles at the ensuring that they are able to update Council, and encouraged to identify their knowledge on a continuing training needs.
-Ongoing training is held on a knowledge and basis competency basis, enabling ensuring personal, organisational members to develop their skills at all and system-wide development levels.
-An annual member training through shared learning, including programme is produced to support lessons learnt from governance their development. weaknesses both internal and external Ensuring that there are structures in The Council welcomes members of Committee minutes. place to encourage public the public to engage in decision Website consultations pages. making, with meetings being held in participation E democracy channels public where possible and consultations undertaken on relevant decisions.
+Appraisal framework/'Check Ins'.
+Developing the capabilities of The Council has been well members and senior management to recognised for developing the Corporate Training programme. achieve effective shared leadership leadership of staff at all levels in the Service specific training and to enable the organisation to organisation.
+The Council currently requirements. holds IIP Silver A robust respond successfully to changing Skillgate.
+Training update courses/briefings. legal and policy demands as well as performance programme is in place economic, political and IIP Silver. to encourage open and honest Staff/Member induction protocols. environmental changes and risks by: communication with staff, enable effective performance management Briefings for Members ensuring members and staff have discussions and identify future development needs.
+This is fully access to appropriate induction supported by the Appraisal tailored to their role and that ongoing training and development matching Framework/'Check In' process which individual and organisational is fully embedded within the requirements is available and Council's processes.
+Training requirements flowing from the encouraged appraisal/'Check In' process feed into the corporate training needs ensuring members and officers have the appropriate skills, knowledge, assessment undertaken by the resources and support to fulfil their Organisational Development team. roles and responsibilities and Members are provided induction ensuring that they are able to update training on commencing their roles at their knowledge on a continuing the Council, and encouraged to identify training needs.
+Ongoing basis training is held on a knowledge and ensuring personal, organisational competency basis, enabling and system-wide development members to develop their skills at all through shared learning, including levels.
+An annual member training lessons learnt from governance programme is produced to support weaknesses both internal and their development. external Ensuring that there are structures in The Council welcomes members of Committee minutes. place to encourage public the public to engage in decision Website consultations pages, making, with meetings being held in participation E democracy channels. public where possible and consultations undertaken on relevant decisions.

 Taking steps to consider the leadership's own effectiveness and ensuring leaders are open to constructive feedback from peer review and inspections The Council periodically has peer reviews and takes part in benchmarking and other relevant processes to evaluate leadership effectiveness.
 Feedback is welcomed and considered to ensure that it can be implemented.
-Peer review, 360 Degree Appraisal, Appraisal framework, Capability Review.
-Holding staff to account through regular performance reviews which take account of training or development needs The Council has a clearly defined performance management framework and appraisal system.
-All staff undertake an annual appraisal which is further supported by a 6 monthly review.
+Peer review, 360 Degree Appraisal, Appraisal framework/'Check Ins', Capability Review.
+Holding staff to account through regular performance reviews which take account of training or development needs The Council has a clearly defined performance management framework and appraisal system which is now further supported by the new 'Check In' process which involves regular quarterly catch ups as part of an ongoing performance discussion.
 Objectives and personal development plans are established for staff at all levels.
-Appraisal framework.
+Appraisal framework/'Check Ins'.
 Ensuring arrangements are in place to maintain the health and wellbeing of the workforce and support individuals in maintaining their own physical and mental wellbeing The Council places strong emphasis on employee health and wellbeing.
 The Council's Staff Focus Group and the Health and Wellbeing Group help senior leadership implement health and wellbeing initiatives; such as active workplace events which staff are encouraged to take part in at all levels.
-There is a section dedicated to Health and Wellbeing on the Council's intranet which staff and Members can access.
+There is a section dedicated to Health and Wellbeing on the Council's Intranet which staff and Members can access.
 Health and Wellbeing Group agendas and minutes, Staff Focus Group, Various Organisational Development policies and strategies, Intranet.